decentraland/documentation/content/creator/sdk7/getting-started/coding-scenes.md

 When players visit Decentraland, they download and render the content of each scene as they walk through the map.
 They unload scenes as they walk away from them.

 You can also run a scene locally on your machine by running a preview from the CLI.
-You can also [upload a preview]({{< ref "/content/creator/sdk7/publishing/deploy-third-party.md" >}}) to run remotely on a 3rd party server to easily share your work with others.

 ## Entities and Components